Payday Loan Interest Rates: Here's What You Need to Know

 Pro tip: If you are sued, always respond or appear when requested and follow all court instructions.
 You can’t be arrested or jailed for not paying a debt, but you can be jailed for refusing to follow court instructions.

 Most payday lenders do not report to the credit bureaus, so missed payments will not hurt your credit score.
-If your debt is sold to a collection agency, they will report it, it will be noted on your credit report and your credit will go down.
+If your debt is sold to a collection agency, they will report it and it will be noted on your credit report.
+Your credit will go down.

 READ MORE: Will you go to jail for not repaying a payday loan?